 I needed one in a hurry so I may have paid a bit much.
 You can pick up an M58 hulk off Ebay for $50 or even less if it’s missing crucial parts like a hard drive and doesn’t have a lot of memory.
 I’d be fine with buying one without a hard drive, or without a lot of memory, since I’d probably just replace all that stuff anyway.
 If you’re willing to pay closer to $100, you can get one with 4 GB of RAM and a new Windows license.

 One very nice thing about it is that it has an integrated Intel E1000 NIC in it.
-It’s a good card, with good drive support regardless of the operating system you want to run, and it makes low demands on your CPU.
+It’s a good card, with good driver support regardless of the operating system you want to run, and it makes low demands on your CPU.
 I’m not one of those guys who disables onboard NICs and installs Intel cards, but I do like it when a system has an Intel or Broadcom NIC built in.
+Here’s why, if you’re curious.

 It’s a sturdy business-class machine.
 It runs cool and quiet.
 I replaced the 7-year-old hard drive with a 120 GB SSD.
 This makes it even quieter.
 It also makes it faster and more reliable.
 Hitachi drives were durable but seven years is pushing it.
 If you don’t already have a spare SSD to drop in, Intel 320s are cheap, fast, and reliable.
 When you install an SSD, consider the question whether to migrate or install fresh.